FAQs

 What is an administration order?

-These payments are divided proportionately among the various creditors you owe money.
-An administration order remains on your credit report for a period of 10 years or until it has been rescinded.
+• An Administration Order remains on your credit report for 10 years or until it is rescinded.

 What is a judgment?